 It’s very natural to think that nice guys and good men are the same, but the actual truth is that nice guys aren’t always good men.
 There are a host of differences which prove the fact that nice guys aren’t good men, and even though that might difficult to believe, it’s true.
 Everyone tends to think they are the same, but no, they are not.

-“Just because you are a nice guy, doesn’t mean you are a good man.”
+“Just because you are a nice guy, doesn’t mean you are a good man.” ― Zyanya Torres.

-Yes, you might start scratching your beard and wonder, what’s the point in this question and you if you are doing this right now, then this article is for you.
+Yes, you might start scratching your beard and wonder, what’s the point in this question and if you are doing this right now, then this article is for you.
 Strange as it might sound, there are differences between a nice guy and a good man, and nice guys aren’t necessarily always good men.

 For a nice guy, public image is of extreme importance.
 Whatever he does, contributes to the enhancing of his image.
 He needs to be loved and admired by everyone.

 But a good man is only conscious of his character.
 As long as people appreciate his character, he is at peace.
 He does not put too much thought into how people are perceiving him, and he never forces himself to be in the good books of others.
 He has enough confidence in himself and his character.

 For a nice guy, there’s always a person or an incident to be blamed for all the negativities in his life.
 He never takes the responsibility for the things that have happened to him, and always blames other people for his misfortune.

 A good man will never put the blame on others.
 He will not only take responsibility for his own actions but also be responsible for others.
 He is strong and confident enough to accept the bad things that have happened and move on from them.

 Related: Why Women Don’t Want a “Nice Guy”?

 A nice guy will only say things people want to hear and pacify them.
 Even if they want to tell you the real truth, they will choose not to, because they want to remain in your good books.